FAQ

 If identifying as otherkin begins to make functioning normally difficult, there may be some underlying and unrelated issues that need to be addressed.
 Some otherkin believe that identifying as nonhuman may have a psychological basis, but that does not in any way make it a mental illness.
 If you’re skeptical, make sure you’re not confusing otherkin with clinical lycanthropy or Cotard delusion.

-◇ Can I call myself otherkin if I’ve chosen a nonhuman identity as a coping mechanism?
+◇ Should I call myself otherkin if I’ve chosen a nonhuman identity as a coping mechanism?

-No*, the word you are looking for in this case is "copinglink".
-This was coined by @who_is_page over on Tumblr in an effort to give folks choosing nonhuman identities as coping mechanisms a space of their own and to cut down on confusion about what it means to identify as otherkin.
+You're likely better off exploring "copinglinks".
+This term was coined by @who_is_page over on Tumblr in an effort to give folks choosing nonhuman identities as coping mechanisms a space of their own and to cut down on confusion about what it means to identify as otherkin.

 The dichotomy here can be slightly confusing, and if you use a nonhuman identity to cope, the key to determining which community you best fit into is whether or not you consciously chose a coping mechanism or if you are using an inherent identity to cope with stressors in your life.